 There is no foolproof way to diagnose canine skin conditions and other maladies without a veterinarian, so take your dog in for diagnostic tests to find out precisely what’s causing the problem.
 However, here are some of the most common skin problems in dogs:

 - Allergies: Dogs have allergies too, and sometimes they’re severe.
 Your dog may either be intolerant or completely allergic to his dog food or grooming products, or even to environmental factors like mold, insect bites, pollen or dust.
 Atopic dermatitis is an inflammatory, chronic skin disease associated with allergies.
 In fact, this is the second most common allergic skin disease in dogs.

 - Hormonal imbalances: Too little or too much of certain canine hormones can cause itchy skin.

 - Parasites: This may seem obvious, but it’s easy to forget that mites, lice, ticks and fleas all have the potential to irritate your dog’s skin.
 Mange, for example, is caused by mites.

 - Seborrhea: More commonly known as dandruff, seborrhea also occurs in dogs and causes greasy, scaly skin.
-This is usually the sign of some other unresolved issue like a hormonal imbalance when it occurs in dogs.
+This is usually a sign of some other unresolved issue like a hormonal imbalance when it occurs in dogs.

 - Bacterial infections: Bacterial infections are often at the root of your pet’s skin problems.
 Folliculitis is a kind of bacterial infection that causes bumps, scaly patches and other itchy problems on the skin; impetigo is another bacterial infection that is common in dogs.